Raven

 A raven is any of several large-bodied passerine bird species in the genus Corvus.
 These species do not form a single taxonomic group within the genus.
-There is no consistent distinction between crows and ravens; the two names are assigned to different species chiefly by size.
+There is no consistent distinction between crows and ravens; the two names are assigned to different species mainly by size.

 The largest species are the common raven and the thick-billed raven; these are also the largest passerine species.

+Behavior and intelligence

+Ravens are highly intelligent birds known for problem solving and social behavior.
+Some species can mimic sounds, including human speech.
+Ravens and other corvids have also been shown to recognize and remember individual human faces and respond differently based on past interactions.

 Etymology

 The term raven originally referred to the common raven (Corvus corax), the widespread species of the Northern Hemisphere.

-The modern English word raven has cognates in all other Germanic languages, including Old Norse (and subsequently modern Icelandic) hrafn and Old High German (h)Raban, all of which descend from Proto-Germanic *hrabanaz.
+The modern English word raven has cognates in all other Germanic languages, including Old Norse (and subsequently modern Icelandic) hrafn and Old High German (h)Raban, both of which descend from Proto-Germanic *hrabanaz.

-Collective nouns for a group of ravens include a "conspiracy", a "treachery", a "rave" and an "unkindness"; in practice, most people use the more generic "flock".
+Collective nouns for a group of ravens include a "conspiracy", a "treachery", a "rave" and an "unkindness".
+In practice, most people use the more generic "flock".